Ryan Pearson

 Biography

-One of Ryan’s highlights during his training at NAISDA was attending a six-week Professional Division Summer Intensive at the Alvin Ailey American Dance Theatre in New York City.
+During his graduating year at NAISDA, Ryan was selected to attend the six-week Professional Division Summer Intensive at Alvin Ailey American Dance Theatre in New York City—an experience that further shaped his artistic growth.